mvcss/mvcss.github.com/source/styleguide/naming.md

 ### Context

-Also borrowed from [SUIT](https://github.com/suitcss/suit/blob/master/doc/naming-conventions.md) is the concept of context.
+We also borrow the idea of context from SUIT.
 Modularizing styles into self-contained units works well *most* of the time, but you’ll occasionally need a parent element to fall in line.

 The most common case tends to be positioning context.
 If you have a dropdown structure that’s being positioned absolutely, the parent element should be (at least) positioned relatively: